jlibovicky/jlibovicky.github.io/_posts/2017-01-27-Czech-spellcheck.md

 ---
 layout: post
-title: Spellchecking of y and in Czech using deep learning
+title: Spell checking of y and in Czech using deep learning
 ---

-It this post we will have a closer look how can be deep learning used for spell checking of a particular phenomenon in the Czech language - choosing whether to write 'i' or 'y'.
-I have chosen this phenomenon becase even native speaker sometimes tend make errors in this.
+It this post we will have a closer look on how we use deep learning for spell checking of a particular phenomenon in the Czech language - choosing whether to write 'i' or 'y'.
+I have chosen this phenomenon because even native speaker sometimes tend make errors in this.
 I will try show how we can at least attempt to solve it using deep learning and demonstrate how a computer scientist (or a computational linguist) would think about developing a solution for this problem.

-# Jak se to vlastně píše
+If you are not scared of reading source code, it can also serve as a programming tutorial.

+# How do the Czechs spell it

-At the elemntary school, children are tought many more or less complicated rules of how we choose whether to write 'y' or 'i'.
-The problem is they are pronounced in the exactly same way (although it wasn't always the case in the history).
-Southern slavic languages as Slovene has reflected that in their spelling and use 'i' wherever possible.
-Although it might seem tempting to simplify the spelling in this way, it has also some unexpected consequences.
+You probably ask why is it so hard problem that I am even thinking about developing a deep learning solution for it.
+The problem is that both 'i' and 'y' are pronounced in the exactly same way (although it wasn't always the case in long long time ago) So, even if you are a native speaker, you don't have to know which one of them you're actually saying.
+At the elementary school, children are thought many more or less complicated rules of how we choose whether to write 'y' or 'i'.
+Southern Slavic languages as Slovene has reflected that in their spelling and use 'i' wherever possible.
+Although it might seem tempting to simplify the spelling in this way (school kids would be definitely happy about it), it can also have some unexpected consequences.
+This brought a lot of ambiguity in the language and actually slowed down the reading.
-This decision some words which are pronounced the same became spelled the same way and this additional need for disambiguation made reading slower.

 The rules Czech children need to acquire are:

 * After some consonants, only 'y' or only 'i' can be written.
-The problem with this rule is that sometimes placing 'i' changes the pronounciation of the previous consonant, so you need to know in advance how the word is pronounced.
+The problem with this rule is that sometimes placing 'i' changes the pronunciation of the previous consonant, so you need to know in advance how the word is pronounced.